Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

-Remark that all the directed paths from $O$ to $z$ have the same length: they contain the same number $n=|z|_{1}$ of edges.
-The a.s. uniqueness of geodesics is due to the fact that the exponential distribution has no atom.
+A directed path maximizing this time over all directed paths from the origin to $z$ is denoted by $\g_{z}$ and called a \textit{geodesic} from the origin to $z$:

+Hypothesis (\ref{LPP-Hypo2}) ensures the almost sure uniqueness of geodesics.
 Then, the collection of all these geodesics provides a random tree rooted at the origin and spanning all the quadrant $\N^{2}$.
 It is called the Directed Last-Passage Percolation Tree and is denoted by $\TT$.
 See Figure \ref{fig:LLPtree} for an illustration.
+Given $z\in\N^{2}\setminus\{O\}$, the \textit{ancestor} $A(z)$ of $z$ is the vertex among $z-(1,0)$ and $z-(0,1)$ by which its geodesic passes.
+The chidren of $z$ are the vertices among $z+(1,0)$ and $z+(0,1)$ whose $z$ is the ancestor.\\